Lynnwood Farnam

 Lynnwood Farnam (January 13, 1885 – November 23, 1930) was a Canadian organist who became the preeminent organist in North America in the 1920s until his death.
 He was influential in promoting the music of Bach, and also championed French organ music contemporary to his day.
-He became acquainted with the most important American and European organists of his day, and upon his early death several major works were dedicated in to his memory.
+He became acquainted with the most important American and European organists of his day, and upon his early death, several major works were dedicated to his memory.
 He was known for his superb technical ability and knowledge of organ registration, but he avoided performances intended to "show off" the organist, preferring the attention to be drawn to the music.

 Biography

 Walter Lynnwood Farnam was born on January 13, 1885, in Sutton, Quebec, Canada, into a family of farmers and inventors.
 He was named Walter after his great-great-grandfather, who gained a fortune for a plow he had invented.
 However, to his friends and family he was always called "Lynnwood" or Lynn.
 His father was Arlington I. Farnam, a farmer and inventor who also was an amateur musician of no particular talent.
 His mother, Bertha Curtis née Wood, was a highly skilled musician with a noted ability for memorization.
 He was raised on a farm in Dunham, Quebec, where both his parents had deep family ties, with the obligatory farm chores.
 His first musical instructor was his mother, and then from two teachers at Dunham Ladies College.
 Farnam gave credit to one of these teachers, George W. Cornish, as giving him the foundation for technical ability for which he became famous.
 The first verifiable public performance took place at the age of ten.
 He began giving piano lessons of his own by the age of eleven.
 In 1900 he was awarded the Montreal Scholarship, enabling him to attend the Royal College of Music for three years studying under James Higgs, W. S. Hoyte, F. A. Sewell, Herbert Sharpe and Franklin Taylor.
 He had spent three months in intense preparation for the scholarship exam, but the day of the examination and performance left him nervous.
 His father relieved his nerves with encouragement and by massaging Lynnwood's fingers, for which Lynnwood expressed gratitude.
-Because he excelled in his studies he earned an addition year of tuition at the Royal College.
+Because he excelled in his studies he earned an additional year of tuition at the Royal College.

-His first professional position as organist was at St. James Methodist Church in Montreal, which he held from 1904 to 1905.
+His first professional position as an organist was at St. James Methodist Church in Montreal, which he held from 1904 to 1905.
 He then moved as organist to St. James the Apostle, also in Montreal, from 1905 to 1908.
 He was the organist of Christ Church Cathedral in Montreal from October 1908 until August 1913, and there he gave a series of annual Lenten concerts, and also directed choir performances.
 His final year in Montreal also saw him begin teaching organ at McGill Conservatory.